Get a quote in less than 2 mins

 There are two ways you can get your private health insurance rebate:

-• It’s paid directly to your health fund, giving you an upfront discount on your premium.
+• It’s paid directly to your health fund, giving you an upfront reduction to your premium payments.

-• It’s paid through your tax return, as a discount on your income tax.
+• It’s paid through your tax return, as a reduction to your income tax.

-If you want to claim the rebate as a discount on your insurance premiums, you’ll need to give your health fund your estimated income so they can calculate the upfront discount for you.
+If you want to claim the rebate as a reduction to your insurance premiums, you’ll need to give your health fund your estimated income so they can calculate your upfront premium reduction.
 Alternatively, you can claim the rebate as a refund when you lodge your tax return.

 What is the Medicare Levy Surcharge (MLS)?